ELIGANT-TN -- ELI Gamma Above Neutron Threshold: The Thermal Neutron setup: Data Acquisition

 In this case, the parameters $k$ and $l=k+m$ correspond to the rise time of the trapezoidal pulse ($k$) and the length of the flat top of the trapezoid ($m$).
 Our algorithm simplifies by excluding pole-zero correction in the pulse treatment due to the slightly inconsistent pulse shapes, shown in Figure~\ref{fig:cube_pulse}.

 10~000 waveforms were selected for the pulse-shape analysis and normalised to the same integral value for visualisation.
 In addition to the clean waveforms, this data set also contained examples of pile-up pulses, pulses with distorted rise time, and pulses with distorted decay time.
 A trapezoidal rise-time value of $k=2$~$\mu$s was selected for a time range where most pulses have 10\%-90\% rise time within the shaping-time constant.
 Due to the various shapes in the leading edge of the signal, a time constant of $m=3$~$\mu$s was chosen for the flat top of the trapezoid, see Figure~\ref{fig:cube_pulse}.
-With these time constants, each \het\ tube should be able to handle a time between pulses of approximately $10$~$\mu$s without suffering from pile-up, and the counting rate in a full-scale experiment should be adjusted accordingly.
+With these time constants, each \het\ tube should be able to handle a time between pulses of approximately $10$~$\mu$s without suffering from pile-up, and the counting rate in a full-scale experiment should be adjusted accordingly. {The \ac{DPP-PHA} firmware in the V1725 digitizers can be set to identify these pile-up events by the triggering pattern within a given time-window to flag them as pile-up candidates.
+When a pile-up event is detected, the firmware can, depending on the time widow between the triggers, reconstruct both energies, reconstruct only the first energy, or reject the event completely.
+If the time difference between the triggers is below the sensitivity limit, the event will be recorded as a single event with the sum energy.
+As the typical count rates in the inner ring, Ring~A, contains approximately 60\% of the events, or 15\% per ring, the total array is expected to be able to handle several hundreds of kHz count rate in one-neutron experiments with negligible pile-up.
+For neutron-multiplicity measurements, however, the count rate will be limited by the moderation time with significantly stricter, by several orders of magnitude, limitations.
+This possibility to handle very high count rates is one of the major advantages with a digital system, as shown also in other experiments \cite{Aogaki2022,Aogaki2023,AogakiUnp}.}

 The data is collected using the in-house developed \ac{DAQ} system \ac{DELILA}, which has been discussed in detail in References~\cite{Aogaki2022,Aogaki2023,AogakiUnp}.